Logo Design Ideas & Getting Creative

 Designing a great logo isn’t just a matter of sitting down in front of a fired-up version of Illustrator and pushing pixels around a screen.
 Those aren’t ideas.
 They’re random digital doodles.
 Creating a logo is the art of bringing an idea, a concept, to fruition.
 The software you use is the final step, not the first.
 So how does a designer develop the skill of coming up with great logo ideas on a fairly consistent basis?
 Here’s a few sure-fire ways to improve your logo conceptualizing skills.

-Another tip: use a magic marker (I’m partial to Pilot Fineliners) as these are permanent and force you to get your ideas to paper in absolute black and white, rather than the full range of tones made available by using a pencil.
+Another tip: use a magic marker (I’m partial to Pilot Fineliners) as these are permanent and force you to get your ideas to paper in absolute black and white, rather than the full, erasable, range of tones made available by using a pencil.
 Using a marker also forces you to be decisive, bold and unforgiving.
-Think in terms of negative and positive spaces (see the hidden arrow in the FedEx logo).
+Think in terms of negative and positive spaces.
 If you’re trying to design a logo that incorporates an actual object, a bee or fish let’s say, try to draw it using a few shapes as possible.
-Then try to remove a shape or two to make your iconic bee or fish even simpler as the idea of this minimalist doodling is to capture the essence of the object, not a photo-realistic representation.
+Then try to remove a shape or two to make your iconic bee or fish even simpler.
+The idea of this minimalist doodling is to capture the essence of the object, not a photo-realistic representation.

 Here’s a fun idea generating exercise too.
 Throw together two unrelated words – car & bones, cat & fish, airplane & fork – and try to develop concepts and ideas around those.
 While I so hate the phrase “thinking outside the box” these exercises will, in fact, help you think outside of it.
 And if you utilize your sketchbook often enough, you’ll have a library of rough concepts and ideas for actual logo projects that come your way.
 It will also train you to think beyond the limitations your design software may have, or past the vector drawing limitations you have yet to break through.